Gavin-Persad/predictions/plan.md

 - add rules section and note from chris to dashboard.
 - history page, seasons winners cup winners etc. needs supabase table

+20. Bugs

+- add loading... to view seasons page when fetching seasons.

-18. Test thoroughly with 1 player and 1 host
+21. Test thoroughly with 1 player and 1 host

-19. Prepare for beta testing
+22. Prepare for beta testing

-20. Update ReadMe and announce on LinkedIn
+23. Update ReadMe and announce on LinkedIn

-21. Receive feedback and fix bugs/make improvements
+24. Receive feedback and fix bugs/make improvements